martdegraaf/martdegraaf.github.io/src/blog/content/posts/log-masking-in-application-insights/index.md

 draft: true
 author: ["Mart de Graaf"]
 tags: ["Application Insights", "Azure", "Logging"]
-summary: "TODO You should fill this ..."
+summary: "In this post, we will discuss the methods to mask data in Azure Application Insights."
 # Toc
 ShowToc: true
 TocOpen: true